figtools/figgy.docs/advanced/confidentiality.md

 In this example, Jim, the developer, does not have access to the replication key in production.
 We have now successfully shared a secret directly with the interested party and cut-out the middle-man.
 For IAM policy examples to support this example, see the [IAM Cookbook](/docs/advanced/iam-cookbook.html)

-The concept of replication is a core concept in leveraging Figgy to the fullest extent.